 That's where we come in.
 We searched the net to find the best compost bins out there.
 For example, FCMP Outdoor's Tumbling Composter is a versatile compost machine that lets you put new batches of scraps while "cooking" your previous batch in another compartment.
 And there's more where that came from!
-If you want to explore other options, we've included a buying guide to help you decide on the type of compost bin that would best suit your available space, needs, and expectations.
+If you want to explore other options, we've included a buying guide reviewed by a master gardener and homestead blogger to help you decide on the type of compost bin that would best suit your available space, needs, and expectations.

 |Dimensions||36 x 30 x 28 in.|

 |Type||Batch and continuous (tumbling)|

 |Material||100% post-consumer recycled polypropylene with galvanized steel frame|

 |"Cooking" time||2 weeks (hot, sunny conditions)|

 |Dimensions||7.6 x 11 in.|

 |Dimensions||11.4 x 8.5 x 9 in.|